nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `session /summary` command is as follows:
 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionSummaryCommand` object.
-3. A `SessionSummaryCommand#run` method is then invoked to run the `session /summary` command.
+3. `SessionSummaryCommand#run` method is invoked to run the `session /summary` command.
 4. The `Profile` object that stores all sessions is obtained with the `Manager#getProfile` method.
 5. The `TextUI` object that handles all reading and printing operations with the user interface is obtained with the `Manager#getUi` method.
 6. From the `Profile` object obtained, the `Profile#getSession` method is invoked with the session unique identifier parsed from the user input to obtain the `Session` object that we want to settle all transactions for.
-7. An `ArrayList<Person>` object containing all persons participating in the session is then obtained with the `Session#getPersonList` method.
+7. The `Session#getPersonList` method is called to retrieve an `ArrayList<Person>` object containing all persons participating in the session.
 8. With the list of participants, an `ArrayList<PersonCostPair>` object is obtained with the `SessionSummaryCommand#getPersonCostPairList` method.
    * This method first calculates all costs borne by each person in the list of participants,